NMRExchangeFormat/NEF/specification/Overview.md

       For another  discussion of more complex restraint logic, using the 'restraint_combination_id', see section 6.

+    8. Note that the weight of a restraint contribution may be 0.0, in which case this contribution should not be used for restraining in calculations

-    8. The current draft supports the potential types
+    9. The current draft supports the potential types

       - 'undefined'